prajnabhat111/FoodManagement/README.md

 The dataset is very less as it was collected from their actual sources and are accurate.

-the below are the snapshots of the project:
+There are also the snapshots of how the gui looks.

-snapshots/Screen Shot 2020-04-09 at 9.46.12 PM.png